 Plan Your Trip to the Museum of Life and Science

-Discover the scientist in you with a visit to Durham's popular museum.
+Discover your inner scientist with a visit to Durham's popular museum.

 Posted By Chika Gujarathi

-In 1946, a group of volunteers created a small trail-side nature center at C-36 Lavender Street off Durham’s West Club Boulevard to offer storytimes, a preschool, and hands-on nature discovery opportunities to the community.
-Now, 75 years later, the Museum of Life and Science stands amidst a sprawling 84 acres on Murray Avenue; it seems unfathomable to imagine such humble beginnings for an institution synonymous with childhood in Durham and the entire Triangle.
+In 1946, a group of volunteers created a small trail-side nature center at C-36 Lavender Street off Durham’s West Club Boulevard to offer storytime, a preschool, and hands-on nature discovery opportunities to the community.
+Now, over 75 years later, the Museum of Life and Science’s many exhibits cover a sprawling 84 acres on Murray Avenue; it seems unfathomable to imagine such humble beginnings for an institution synonymous with childhood in Durham and the Triangle.

 Located about five miles from downtown Durham, the Museum of Life and Science has grown exponentially in the past few decades.
-With over 35 indoor and outdoor exhibits for all ages, including a zoo, an aquarium, an aerospace museum, a science lab, a nature preserve, a conservatory, an old-time railway, the museum has upheld its commitment to spread a sense of wonder, awe, and critical thinking through play and exploration.
-Honored as the “National Model” by the National Science Foundation, we are proud to have the Museum of Life and Science as a steady part of Durham’s vibrant and ever-evolving community.
+With over 35 indoor and outdoor exhibits for all ages including an aerospace museum, a science lab, a nature preserve, a conservatory, an old-time railway and more, the museum has upheld its commitment to spreading a sense of wonder, awe and critical thinking through play and exploration.
+Honored as the “National Model” by the National Science Foundation, we are proud to have the Museum of Life and Science as a steadfast part of Durham’s vibrant and ever-evolving community.

 All visitors are welcomed through the main building entrance.
-Once inside, museum members and pre-purchased ticket holders can walk left to check-in or walk straight to the front desk to purchase admission tickets.
+Once inside, museum members, pre-purchased ticket holders, and walk-in visitors can walk left to check-in at to the front desk.